Uraviben30/Employee-Attrition-Analysis-Dashboard/README.md

 ## 📌 How to Use

 1. Open `Employee-Attrition-Report.pbix` in Power BI Desktop.
-2. Replace the dataset under `data/` with your actual HR dataset (if needed).
+2. Replace the dataset with your actual HR dataset (if needed).
 3. Interact with the visualizations and explore attrition trends.

 ---